NineTailTeam/Genshin-Impact-Macro/Combat/Diona/RAR/README.md

 For AHK script, run as Administrator.
 Change Hotkey key to any key you would use.
 Default: `/~.

+This macro is slower than others and require recoil control (pull hard down the entire time)

 Hold W while using macro.

 FAQ: